bczsalba/pytermgui/docs/getting_started.md

 While the programmatic interface for the style system is *alright*, it's a bit clunky to use for serious customization.
 In order to improve your experience, you can use a YAML file with your configuration in its `config` section.
 Additionally, you can define markup in a nicer way as well.

-For the purposes of this guide, we will use YAML defined inside our Python code. `pytermgui.file_loaders.FileLoader.load` can take etiher strings or files, so the `PTG_CONFIG` name below can be trivially modified to refernce a file.
+For the purposes of this guide, we will use YAML defined inside our Python code. `pytermgui.file_loaders.FileLoader.load` can take either strings or files, so the `PTG_CONFIG` name below can be trivially modified to reference a file.

 **Note:** You will need to install `PyYAML` in order to use the YAML loader class.